How Instant Recovery Works

 Some aspects of the validation process vary depending on the operating system of the Oracle machine.

-• For Windows machines, Veeam Explorers Recovery Service deploys Veeam Oracle Restore Service non-persistent runtime components on the target server, and if necessary, on the staging server.
+- For Windows machines, Veeam Explorers Recovery Service deploys Veeam Oracle Restore Service non-persistent runtime components on the target server, and if you recover your data up to a specific transaction, on the staging server.
 Two runtime components are deployed for each database that is being recovered.
-These runtime components check the valid rights assignments required for database recovery, get information about the databases, and later perform the required file operations including database and transaction logs copy.
+These runtime components check the valid rights assignments required for database recovery, get information about the databases, and later perform required file operations including database and transaction logs copy.

 The Veeam Oracle Restore Service runtime components are removed from the target and the staging server when you perform switchover or cancel the instant recovery session.

-• For Linux machines, Veeam Explorers Recovery Service performs the necessary validations without deploying non-persistent runtime components.
+- For Linux machines, Veeam Explorers Recovery Service performs the necessary validations, for example, validating the SSH fingerprints of the target server, without deploying a non-persistent runtime component.

 All changes to the published database are saved in the instant recovery write cache, whose location depends on the operating system of the Oracle machine.